arooj-ilyas/100-days-of-code/log.md

 ### Day 7: October 2, 2022

+**Today's Progress**: FCC JavaScript Basics & week recap

-**Today's Progress**: Today I managed to get 70% through the FreeCodeCamp course for Basics of JavaScript, this helped me so much in terms of solidifying what I've learnt this week and really making sure I fully comprehend the basics so that I can tackle the workshops next week with a better base understanding!
+**Thoughts** Today I managed to get 70% through the FreeCodeCamp course for Basics of JavaScript, this helped me so much in terms of solidifying what I've learnt this week and really making sure I fully comprehend the basics so that I can tackle the workshops next week with a better base understanding!
 Feel much more familiar now with create if/else if statements and different operators such as && and | |.
 Also learnt that there is a difference between the == (equality operator) and === (strict equlaity operator).
 Completed task 5/7 for the Hackathon and learnt more about math.Random and math.Floor to return random integers.

 **Code Snippet:**
 ```